Connecticut Cats Lost and Found

 Cat Compassion from an Unexpected Source

-Thirteen cats were found in New Haven Motel on Pond Lily Avenue by Police.
-With the exception of one cat , all of these cats were spayed and neutered and living with Robert Herman.
+Thirteen cast were found on Pond lily Ave in the NEWHaven Motel by Polce.
+With the exception of one cal, all of these cats were spayed and neutered and living with Robert Herman.
 The police stumbled on these cats when serving Robert Herman with a arrest warrant in mid November of 2009.
 He was being charged with robbing a Bank of America Branch in Bethany,Connecticut.
 You just never can tell who will befriend the furry creatures.

 CAT GETS H1N1